 The Fruit of the Holy Spirit in Daily Living

-A Holy Spirit empowered life results in victory over sin, joy and peace in heart, and submission towards the Lord and others.
-So, as disciples who live fruitful and victorious lives, we need to live and walk in total dependence on the Holy Spirit so that we can bear fruit that lasts.
+A Holy Spirit empowered life results in victory over sin.
+He gives joy and peace in heart, and submission towards the Lord and others.
+So, we need to live and walk in total dependence on the Holy Spirit.
+We want to bear His fruit, the fruit that lasts!

 How does the fruit of the Spirit relate with Christ-like characteristics?

 The fruit of the Spirit is what the Holy Spirit produces and displays in the life of a disciple.

 One of the primary purposes of the Holy Spirit’s coming into a Christian’s life is to change that life.

 It is the work of the Holy Spirit that conforms us to the image of Christ.
 It is His presence within us that enables us to develop spiritual fruit in our lives.
 Without Him, we can do nothing (John 15:5, John 15:16).

 He has chosen and ordained us, that we should go and bring forth fruit, and that our fruit should remain.
 God’s divine purpose for our life is to bear fruit.
 Abundant fruit is possible for those who live in an intimate relationship with Jesus Christ (John 15:1-8).

 What are the Fruits of the Holy Spirit?